allebone/help.omni.af.mil/docs/PEX/Training.md

 6. When you have verified that all data is correct, select the new version of the Task List and click the Validate Transcription button.

-7. This completes the process by leaving the Old Version of the Task List in a read only state \(exception: you can stil add a Completed Date to the Task List\) and making the New Version active for use.
+7. This completes the process by leaving the Old Version of the Task List in a read only state \(exception: you can still add a Completed Date to the Task List\) and making the New Version active for use.

 8. The Old Version of the Task List can be deleted from the Training Folder once the validation is completed.
 We strongly recommend printing a hard copy of the Old Version of Task List before deletion.